 status of faculty and staff members of color

-The University commissioned the Ibis Consulting Group to one to assess and provide suggestions for improving the experiences of these two and overlapping historically underrepresented employee communities.
+The University commissioned the Ibis Consulting Group to assess and provide suggestions for improving the experiences of these two overlapping historically underrepresented employee communities.
 A series of focus groups and interviews were completed in January 2014; and all benefited faculty and staff have been invited to add important feedback through a confidential online survey in March.